nicobailon/pi-mono/packages/mom/docs/events.md

 The events system allows mom to be triggered by scheduled or immediate events.
 Events are JSON files in the `workspace/events/` directory.
 The harness watches this directory and executes events when they become due.

+Events are supported on both Slack and Discord transports.

 ## Event Types

 ### Immediate